Campus Safety Partnerships

 Georgia Tech Police Department law enforcement officers and staff work proactively with a wide variety of organizations both on- and off- campus, to build strong relationships and transparency for change and improvement.
 Working closely with student groups, Institute committees, task force groups, and Atlanta neighborhood associations enables all parties to share knowledge, increase understanding of issues, and develop respect for diversity of experience.
 Important campus safety partnerships include:

 - VOICE.
 VOICE is an collaborative prevention and response initiative designed to increase knowledge and skills around sexual violence, stalking, and sexual harassment.
-Through the GT Health Promotion Department, two GT Victim-Survivor Advocates are available to provide personal support to victim-survivors of sexual violence.
+Through Georgia Tech Health Initiatives, two confidential GT Victim-Survivor Advocates are available to provide personal support to victim-survivors of sexual violence.
+For confidential support, call VOICE any time 24/7/365 at 404.894.9000.

 - GT Parking & Transportation's Stingerette and Safe Ride Home services ensures safe after-hours transportation for students and staff.